Poached Dill Infused Salmon With Potato, Leek Side Kick

 Finish by pouring the remaining cooking liquor into a saucepan through a sieve to catch the aromatics.
 Quickly reduce on the stove by half then add the créme fraiche and stir through.
 The sauce will be quite light.

-Plate up with a slice of the potato leek side kick, a fillet of salmon sat jauntily to the side, a drizzle of sauce and some pea shoots for color.
+Plate up with a slice of the potato leek side kick, a fillet of salmon sat jauntily to the side, a drizzle of sauce and some pea shoots or watercress for color.

 Tips & Variations